menu

 As much as I would have liked to have opened a $2,000,000 card from a booster pack, I don’t think a single player (no matter how entitled) would complain about opening a beautifully illustrated, $200 surge foil Deserted Temple from their $40 collector booster pack.

 Nope.
-I’d say that mathematically speaking the locating of A-The One Ring should have virtually no impact on collector booster prices.
+I’d say that mathematically speaking the locating of The One Ring should have virtually no impact on collector booster prices.
 A $0.33 reduction in EV is not enough to move the needle.
 While psychologically this will definitely reduce demand, the numbers suggest that these are still nice lottery tickets, albeit without a grand prize.

 Meanwhile, the Rest of the Set…